 TO REPORT SUSPECTED ABUSE

 It is important to note that the OSIC reporting mechanism only applies in situations where the Respondent to a complaint has been designated as a UCCMS Participant.
 If the Respondent is an individual who has not been identified as a UCCMS Participant, they are outside the jurisdiction of the Office of the Sport Integrity Commissioner (OSIC) process.
 In these situations, where a complaint is against a Respondent that is not a UCCMS participant, the reporting would be re-directed to the CFF’s independent third party (ITP) W&W Dispute Resolution.
 The ITP is empowered to supersede CFF staff and Directors and launch appropriate policies as required based on evidence or a situation reported.
-Your contact with the Safe Sport Official is confidential, subject to certain legal limits.
+Your contact with the ITP is confidential, subject to certain legal limits.
 For general disputes, you are encouraged to try to resolve your situation at the club or provincial level before contacting the Canadian Fencing Federation.